Find Affordable College Courses

 East Peoria, IL

-Illinois Central College came in at #18 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in the Great Lakes Region ranking.
-ICC is a moderately-sized public school located in the large suburb of East Peoria.
+Illinois Central College ranked #18 on this year’s Most Popular Allied Health Services Associate Degree Schools in the Great Lakes Region list.
+ICC is a medium-sized public school located in the large suburb of East Peoria.

 Women make up 84% of the medical assisting majors at the school.